 - If admitted under the Early Decision Program, the candidate must submit a nonrefundable deposit of $500 by the date on the acceptance letter (two weeks following decision).

 Early Decision applicants not selected for admission under the Early Decision program will automatically be considered for admission in the regular non-binding admission process.
 Applicants will be admitted or moved to the Regular Decision application group and may receive non-binding admission, placement on the wait list, or be denied.
-All decisions for those considered under Regular Decision will be released by the beginning of April.
+All Early Decision Program applicant decisions will be made by February 1, if not earlier.

 Early Decision Checklist